BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 }
 ```
 ###### Note
-As said before, the returned facet index from all these former methods are the same values than the PickingInfo or pickable SPS `faceId` values.
+As said before, the returned facet indexes from all these former methods are the same values than the PickingInfo or pickable SPS `faceId` values.
 So, you can easily mix all these features together.
 Ex : to get the facet normal from a picked mesh.

 ###### Example